Posts by helenrazer:

 Well.
 I probably am.
 All I do is sit here.
 All I do is offer my private account of a public disaster.
 One that unfolds on the lawns of Parliament House just as it does in the narrow, hawkish endorsements of putative feminists.
 It’s all gone to shit.
 The last we can do, surely, is allow ourselves to trace the history of that downfall without recourse to the talking points of the Clinton Campaign.

-This past week, I read four outstanding analyses by Australians in their twenties and thirties.
+This past week, surgeon I read four outstanding analyses by Australians in their twenties and thirties.
 I am telling you this for two reasons.
-First, I think these works are unified by an emerging impatience with individualism, which all one habitués of this rarely updated blog may enjoy considering.
+First, one health I think these works are unified by an emerging impatience with individualism, which all one habitués of this rarely updated blog may enjoy considering.
 Second, people keep telling me I need to be more “positive”, especially about The Youth.
 So, fuck you, I will.